jambothecat/pythonfinalproject/README.md

 # PART THREE: The Good Stuff

-1) Choose either the Safari, Chrome, or the Firefox folder depending on which browser is available to you. *For Safari, please refer to this tutorial on how to enable the in-browser webdriver.
+1) Open up the folder titled 'randompingenerator'.
+Choose either the Safari, Chrome, or the Firefox folder depending on which browser is available to you. *For Safari, please refer to this tutorial on how to enable the in-browser webdriver.
 There is no separate webdriver file for Safari like Chrome or Firefox: https://www.browserstack.com/guide/run-selenium-tests-on-safari-using-safaridriver*
 2) Edit "searchQueries.csv" in your program of choice to your desired search query.
 ONE ROW = ONE SEARCH QUERY
 3) Open up the command terminal.

-WINDOWS / LINUX:
+**WINDOWS / LINUX:**

 4) Type "cd [DIRECTORY YOU DOWNLOADED THE CODE IN]".
 5) Type "cd pinterestpingenerator".

 6) Type "randompin.py".

-MAC:
+**MAC:**

 4) Type "python [PATH TO THE DIRECTORY YOU DOWNLOADED THE CODE IN]".
 5) Type "python randompin.py".